rsterbin/jquery-multisortselect/README.md

   describing all the options.

 * If you want to use the plain text entry, you can provide two functions:
-  `validate` and `build`.
-The first accepts the value of the text field and returns true or false, and the second accepts two parameters, the text entry and the id, and returns an item object.
+  `validate` and `build_item`.
+The first accepts the value of the text field and returns true or false, and the second accepts two parameters, the text value and the current MultiSortSelect object, and returns an item object.

+* If you'd like to use different backends for different calls, you can define the `backend` option as a object containing keys for each call.
+If you want most to use the same backend and a different backend for only certain calls, you can define the key `call_all` for your fallback.
+A complete list of backend calls is provided below.
+To define a call backend, prefix its name with `call_` (e.g. `call_Featured`).

 * If you want to allow the user to create a new item inline, set the `allow_new` option to true and provide `build_suggestion` and `build_item`